Volunteering | Center for Civic Engagement

 - We ensure that participation is voluntary so that those involved really want to be involved.

-Short-term and one-time opportunities for engagement are regularly publicized around campus, around our office in Scott Hall, on the MCCE Facebook page, and in our GIVE emails.
+Short-term and one-time opportunities for engagement are regularly publicized on our Get Involved page, around campus, on the MCCE Facebook page, and in our semi-regular "Action Update" emails.
 In addition, many local organizations provide easy access to short-term (ranging from a couple of hours to a full day) volunteer opportunities for individuals and groups on their websites:

 - Hands On Greater Portland